uniVocity/univocity-examples/src/test/resources/README_template.md

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial003SchemaMapping.example002UpdateAgainstDataset)

-In the example, we created a list of rows with some data and got a `DatasetFactory` from `Univocity`.
+In the example, we created a list of rows with some data and got a @@LINK(DatasetFactory) from @@LINK(Univocity).
 With this factory, you can easily create implementations of
-`com.univocity.api.data.Dataset` using common collections such as *java.util.List* or *java.util.Map*.
-Our dataset is created with
-`factory.newDataset(rows, "FdGrp_CD", "FdGrp_CD", "FdGrp_Desc")`, returns a dataset with the given rows, using "FdGrp_CD" as the identifier
-of these rows.
+@@LINK(Dataset) using common collections such as `java.util.List` or `java.util.Map`.
+Our dataset is created with `factory.newDataset(rows, "FdGrp_CD", "FdGrp_CD", "FdGrp_Desc")`, returns a dataset with the given rows, using "FdGrp_CD" as the identifier of these rows.
 The field names in this dataset are "FdGrp_CD" and "FdGrp_Desc".
 It's also important to note that this creates a dataset with field names that match the ones in entity *FD_GROUP*

-A `DataIncrement` is used to return datasets for each source entity used by the mappings you want to execute in a cycle. uniVocity will invoke its `getDataset` method with the names of a data store and one of its entities.
+A @@LINK(DataIncrement) is used to return datasets for each source entity used by the mappings you want to execute in a cycle. uniVocity will invoke its `getDataset()` method with the names of a data store and one of its entities.
 That's all data increment do: return a dataset with updates for a given entity.

 Finally, we call `engine.executeCycle(increment)` to perform a mapping cycle using the data increment.